-A mortgage foreclosure is a law suit filed in the New Jersey Superior Court asking the Court for the legal right to have real property (whether a home, commercial property or vacant land) auctioned off to the highest bidder by the county sheriff.
+A mortgage foreclosure is a law suit filed asking the Court for the legal right to have real property (whether a home, commercial property or vacant land) auctioned off to the highest bidder by the county sheriff.

-When a mortgage payment is more than 30 days late, the mortgage lender has the right to declare the mortgage in default, and the money owed is “accelerated.”
+When a mortgage payment is more than 30 days late, the mortgage lender has the right to declare the mortgage in default and to demand full payment.
 This means that the homeowner or property owner must pay off the mortgage or else a foreclosure lawsuit will be started to sell the home at a sheriff's auction sale.

-After a lawsuit is begun, some lenders will refuse to accept payments unless sufficient to pay off the mortgage in full.
+After a lawsuit has begun, some lenders will refuse to accept payments unless sufficient to pay off the mortgage in full.
 Rarely is any homeowner able to come up with the full principal, interest, legal and other fees charged by the lender.

 Our law firm has helped homeowners protect their home from foreclosure for many years.

 Learn more about how our firm can assist you in trying to save your home and additional options here.